Home » Equipment » Tablet Friability Test Calibration and Specification

 Conclusion:

-While using the friability apparatus, We can quickly determine the powder loss from the uncoated tablets’ core surface.
-Friability tests are beneficial to maintain the quality of solid oral dosage forms (tablets) and further help to know about product stability, which is required for further processing and to transport it.
+While using the friability apparatus, We can quickly determine the powder loss from the uncoated tablet core surface.
+Friability tests are beneficial to maintain the quality of solid oral dosage forms (tablets) and further help to know about product stability, which is required for further processing and transportation.

 Sharing Is Caring: